Tommytian993/MiniX/docs/ui.md

 - We then need an reference to the hex object we want to view its data, we create a new hex object, note this is just a pointer used by UI to reference the actual tile:

 Hex h = null;

+- As mentioned, our UIManager will held the specific references to UI elements:

+TerrainTileUI terrainUi = null;